 - 3. Optionally, attach a 20 or 25 cc syringe to the catheter IN Luer.
-Pull and hold a vacuum for 15 seconds to allow residual saline to be removed from the catheter balloon section prior to removing the catheter. - Place the patient in a supine position.
+Pull and hold a vacuum for 15 seconds to allow residual saline to be removed from the catheter balloon section prior to removing the catheter. - 4.
+For convenience, a 20 or 25 cc syringe is included with the Start-Up Kit package.
+Hang it on the saline hook on the console until ready for use.
+Discard after each patient. - 5.
+Place the patient in a supine position.
 Remove the dressing.
 Remove the sutures from the suture site.

 WARNING.
-Do not place a Luer cap on the OUT Luer. - 5.
+Do not place a Luer cap on the OUT Luer.

 Slowly remove the catheter from the patient.
 As the catheter exits the site, apply pressure with a dressing impermeable to air (e.g. Vaseline gauze).